Introduction

 Endowed Professorships

-RSIS has four endowed professorships that bring distinguished scholars and practitioners to teach and to conduct research at the School.
+RSIS has four endowed professorships and a distinguished annual lecture that bring distinguished scholars to lecture, teach and conduct research at the School.

 - The S. Rajaratnam Professorship in Strategic Studies